zZz-Tristan/magenelearn/README.md

 ```

 * **B) Train multiple models on the same selected features**
-For each algorithm you want to compare (RFC, XGBC, SVM, LR), launch train runs that reuse the already-materialized feature tables by passing:
+For each algorithm you want to compare (RFC, XGBC, SVM, LR), launch train runs that reuse the already-materialized feature tables.

---features-train (and --features-test if you want a held-out split), the same --group-column, --label, --lineage-col, different --model (and --lr-penalty / --xgb-policy as needed).

 This avoids recomputing Chi²/MUVR and ensures a fair comparison across models (same feature set).
+Required labels will include:

+--features-train, the same --group-column, --label, different --model (and --lr-penalty / --xgb-policy as needed).

 **RFC (random upsampling)**
 ```bash